 Formal job descriptions often serve as the basis for performance evaluations as managers gauge whether employees have met or exceeded expectations in their role.

 Information Included in a Job Description

 Job descriptions go well beyond simply listing the duties and tasks required to carry out a particular role.
-They often include other elements like the purpose of the position, how the employee interfaces with other staff, who he or she reports to, and what kind of travel the employee will do.
+They often include other elements like the purpose of the position, how the employee interfaces with other staff, and what kind of travel the employee will do.